The 3-Fund Portfolio in Different Account Types

 Roth

 Roth is the TAX-FREE bucket.
-Tax-Free means you paid taxes, and all future growth and withdrawals are tax-free.
+Tax-free means you paid taxes, and all future growth and withdrawals are tax-free.
 Roth money is precious; gather it whenever you can.

 How can higher-income folks get money in Roth accounts?
 The most common are Partial Roth Conversions, Backdoor Roth IRA Contributions, and Mega Backdoor 401k to Roth IRA Rollovers.